 If a student misses a practical session, they are required to complete a missed practical form and submit it to the course instructor.
-The instructor will determine whether the missed learning outcomes can be achieved by means of an alternate educational method (for example self-study or watching a video) and will inform the student by indicating this on the form.
-If the instructor determines that the missed practical must be made, they will indicate it on the form and the student will submit it to Student Services along with payment of any applicable fee.
+The instructor will determine whether the missed learning outcomes can be achieved by means of an alternate educational method (for example self-study or watching a video) and will inform the student by so indicating on the form.
+Should the instructor determine that the missed practical must be made up, they will indicate this on the form and the student will submit it to Student Services along with payment of any applicable fee.